 For each run you go on, you’ll be given one of many goals that include:

 - Endurance runs

-    Before you start your run, just plug in your headphones and listen for the audio workouts from your digital coach.
-Also, pump yourself up with protein powder or pre-workout supplement to get the best results.
+Before you start your run, just plug in your headphones and listen to the audio workouts from your digital coach.
+Optionally, you can pump yourself up with protein powder or a pre-workout supplement to get the best results.

 These prompts should be helpful to ensure you change to the right pace from start to finish.